 You've had a tree cut down and now you're staring at the stump, wondering what to do next.
 There are several ways to get rid of it, but they vary dramatically in terms of time, cost, effort, and results.
-After 14+ years of removing stumps across Hampton Roads, we've seen homeowners try every method in the book.
+After 14+ years of experience of removing stumps across Hampton Roads, we've seen homeowners try every method in the book.
 Here's an honest comparison of all five options so you can choose the best one for your situation.

 Method 1: Stump Grinding (The Gold Standard)